 While you don’t want to rush into the first sprint, you don’t want to spend more time and effort then absolutely necessary to answer the questions in my checklist above.
 A great way to carry out the upfront work is to employ a Lean Startup-based approach, as the picture below illustrates.

-The diagram above shows two key steps, problem validation and product development.
+The diagram above shows two key steps, problem discovery and product development.
 The first step iteratively creates a shared vision, a valid product strategy and business model, a realistic product roadmap, and helpful personas.
 This is likely to require some research and validation work, for instance, direct observation, problem interviews, and developing minimum viable products (MVPs).
-The second step leverages Scrum and builds the actual product, a product with the right features and the right technologies.
-It starts with creating an initial product backlog and finishes with the launch of the new release.
-I describe the two steps in more detail in my post “New Product Development with Lean Startup and Scrum”.
+The second step leverages Scrum and builds the actual product, a product with the right features, right user experience, and right technologies.
+It starts with creating an initial product backlog and finishes with the launch of the new major release.

 How much upfront work is needed depends on how many risks your strategy and your business model contain.
 The more risks there are, the more time and effort you typically have to invest.
 The risks in turn are related to your growth strategy and to the technologies used to build the product.
 Developing a new product for a new market carries significantly more risk than updating an existing product for an existing market and therefore tends to require more upfront work, for instance.
 As a consequence, the amount of effort you may have to spend varies.
 It can range from a few days for a straight-forward product update to a few months for a diversification effort.